crytic/medusa/README.md

   - `platformConfig` is a platform-dependent structure which offers parameters for compiling the underlying project.
 Target paths are relative to the directory containing the `medusa` project configuration file.

 ### Using the CLI to update project configuration
-In addition to using a project configuration file to provide the necessary parameters to `medusa`, you can also use `medusa`'s command-line interface (CLI).
+In addition to using a project configuration file to provide the necessary parameters to `medusa`, you can also use `medusa`'s CLI.
 Note that the CLI flags do not provide the same level of control to `medusa`'s system configuration as the configuration file does.
 Thus, the CLI flags and the configuration file can be used in tandem.
 This results in four distinct possibilities:
 1. **Configuration file with no CLI flags**: This will result in `medusa` retrieving all of its project configuration parameters directly from the file.
 2. **Configuration file with CLI flags**: This will result in `medusa` using the file as the base configuration and using the CLI arguments to override specific configuration items.